csr632/frontend-microservice-demo/README.md

 > 'Team' refers to a very abstract concept here.
 It doesn't need to be a real team with real people in it.
 It can be any project with its own release schedule.

 1. Microservices can be developed, published and deployed **independently**.
 2. One microservice (or the top app) can call other microservices, without installing and building them.
-The caller only needs to know the "name" and "API" of the microservices, and doesn't need to know their deployment and implementation details.
+The caller only needs to know the "name" and "interface" of the microservices, and doesn't need to know their deployment and implementation details.

 In this demo: